SpaCE-Lab-MSU/MSUGradSpatialEcology/instructors.rst

 markdown::render_site() is a great tool for quickly converting a folder of RMarkdown files into a navigable website.
-It takes an index file which becomes the home page, a ``_site.yml`` file that defines what the site navigation (menu) will look like and some other things, and a bunch of Rmd files.
-It converts all the Rmd to HTML, builds the navigation based on \_site.yml and puts that in each HTML file, and copies the whole thing along with any othe rfiles hanging around into a sub folder you specify.
+It takes an index file which becomes the home page, a ``_site.yml`` file that defines what the site navigation (menu) will look like amongst other things, and a bunch of Rmd files.
+It converts all the Rmd to HTML, builds the navigation based on ``_site.yml`` and puts that in each HTML file, and copies the whole thing along with any othe rfiles hanging around into a sub folder you specify.
 Github pages likes to see websites in the /docs folder that's what we’ll us.
 However its simplicity has limitations.
 All